usgs/shakemap/README.rst

 To receive updates on ShakeMap and discuss the software, please join the `shake-dev <https://geohazards.usgs.gov/mailman/listinfo/shake-dev.>`_ mailing list.
-We also encourage requests, questions, and discussions though the Github issues tab associated with this repository.
+We also encourage requests, questions, and discussions through the Github issues tab associated with this repository.

 Installation and Dependencies